ENCLOSURES

 Gallery hours: July 2 to 4, 2021, 12-5pm

-The binational art exhibition Enclosures showcases the current work of six women artists residing in Germany and the United States of America: Sarah Arriagada, Annie Brito Hodgin, Katarina Obradovic, Bonnie Paisley, Olivia von Pock and Dagmar Rauwald.
+The binational exhibition Enclosures presents recent work by six artists living in Germany and the United States: Sarah Arriagada, Annie Brito Hodgin, Katarina Obradovic, Bonnie Paisley, Olivia von Pock, and Dagmar Rauwald.

-The exhibition title and term Enclosures alludes to the many protective and restrictive, possibly claustrophobic layers the artists have been surrounding themselves with in order to maintain a functional everyday life and an ongoing artistic practice: their homes, masks and social distancing on the physical level, and personal boundaries, set structures and discipline on the psychological side.
+The exhibition title, Enclosures, alludes to the protective yet restrictive—at times claustrophobic—structures that emerged during this period in order to sustain both daily life and artistic practice: homes, masks, and social distancing on the physical level; personal boundaries, routines, and discipline on the psychological.

 ABOUT THE ARTISTS